 - Building job descriptions

-- Assisting with regulatory and legal compliance issues
+- Assisting with monitoring regulatory and legal compliance developments

 - Maintaining Affordable Care Act documentation

 - Offering onsite employee training

 - Helping with risk assessment

 Outsourcing other key processes — such as marketing, website maintenance, and social media activity — are worth looking into as well.
 The more you can outsource to a reliable service or company, the more time you gain to concentrate on what will contribute to the growth of your business.

 A More Efficient Business Can Help You Succeed